 OUT OF THE CLOSET, INTO THE HEART

 On a summer evening in 1977, a murder shocked San Francisco.
 Four men had chased two others, spotted "together."
-One target escaped but the other was cornered, corralled, stabbed repeatedly, the assailant screaming the timeless slur aimed at gay men.
+One target escaped but the other was cornered, corralled, stabbed repeatedly.
+The murderer screamed the timeless slur aimed at gay men.
 Five days later, a quarter million people marched down Market Street in the Gay Freedom Day Parade.
 Reaching City Hall, they saw a broad-shouldered man in a T-shirt waiting to speak.

-Only a decade before he became the first openly gay man to be elected to anything in America, Harvey Milk was a conservative Republican.
+Before he became the first openly gay man to be elected to anything in America, Harvey Milk was a conservative Republican.
 Navy veteran.
 Wall Street broker.
-A closeted gay who, when urged to come out, said, "I can't let it out -- it would kill my parents."
+A closeted gay who told friends, "I can't let it out -- it would kill my parents."
 Then, caught up in the 1960s, he moved to San Francisco.
 Within a year, he stunned a friend by saying, "I would love to be mayor."

 He had no political experience.
 Raised in Depression and wartime, he had pursued the common gay lifestyle -- lonely "cruising," an occasional brush with cops, shame.
 In San Francisco, however, Milk changed.

 "He was just always helping people," a friend remembered, "like getting a stop sign put in on the corner of a dangerous intersection, that kind of thing."
-Milk ran for supervisor in 1973 but, still long-haired and bearded, he finished tenth, getting just 17,000 votes.
+Milk ran for supervisor in 1973 but voters considered him some "crazy hippie bad boy.”
+He finished tenth.
 He cut his hair, ran again, lost, shaved his mustache.

 "I want no distractions," he said.
 "Fifty people may not like mustaches and I'm not gonna lose by fifty votes."
 He ran for state assembly in 1976.
 Lost.
 And then. . .